Part of the Advance America chain · locations

 Visit Advance America

-Advance America is best for employed individuals facing immediate cash needs ($100–$1,000) between paychecks or vehicle owners with collateral available for larger loans.
-The primary caveat is that payday and installment loans carry substantially higher APRs than traditional bank loans—this is a lender of last resort, not a budget solution, and borrowers should explore payday-alternative products (credit union PALs, employer advances) first to avoid high-cost debt cycles.
+Advance America is profile signals for employed individuals facing short-term cash needs ($100–$1,000) between paychecks or vehicle owners with collateral available for larger loans.
+The primary caveat is that payday and installment loans carry higher in listed context APRs than traditional bank loans—this is a lender of last resort, not a budget solution, and borrowers should explore payday-alternative products (credit union PALs, employer advances) first to avoid high-cost repeat-borrowing cycles.

 CFPB Transparency Report